cknadler/git-feats/README.md

 * Tests (probably RSpec)
 * Code Cleanup

 Any suggestions are also welcomed with open arms.
+Please fork, send pull requests

 #### How to contribute